 The processing of any personal data may impose obligations to the individuals the data is related to, the data subjects.
 Some jurisdictions only recognize processing personal data as lawful if the data subject has provided express consent.
 Other jurisdictions require a legal obligation to process the data, and may not require consent.
 The processing of HR personal data has raised questions and court decisions in a few countries, and interpretations may vary based on data privacy and labor law requirements.

-- give the information provider (i.e. the data subject) an option to opt-out of providing their SPI;
+- give the information provider (i.e. the data subject) an option to opt-out of providing their SPDI;

-- inform the data subject, while collecting SPI, that (a) their SPI is being collected, (b) the reason it is being collected, (c) the intended data recipients, and (d) the names and address of agencies which would collect and retain SPI; and,
+- inform the data subject, while collecting SPDI, that (a) their SPDI is being collected, (b) the reason it is being collected, (c) the intended data recipients and, (d) the names and address of agencies which would collect and retain SPDI; and,

-- obtain written consent to collect the SPI (or consent through fax, electronic communication or email).
+- obtain written consent to collect the SDPI (or consent through fax, electronic communication or email).